Ivan Sechenov

+Ivan Pavlov, the famous Russian neurologist and physiologist, referred to Sechenov as the "Father of Russian physiology and scientific psychology".
+Today Sechenov is more known for his contributions to medical physiology and neurology, in addition to his psychological work.
+Sechenov is also considered one of the originators of objective psychology, through his attempts to introduce objective experimental methods to the wider field of Russian psychology.

 Biography

 Sechenov was born in the village of Tepli Stan, which is now known as Sechenov, Gorky Oblast.
-He was a son of a nobleman and a peasant.
-Sechenov was first taught by private tutors and he had mastered German and French at an early age.
+He was the son of a nobleman and a peasant.
+Sechenov was first taught by private tutors, and had mastered both German and French at an early age.
 By the age of 14, he was admitted to the St. Petersburg Military Engineering School.
-After his military training, he became interested with medicine so he studied medicine at Moscow University, completing an M.D. degree in 1856.
+After his military training, he became interested in medicine, and enrolled in Moscow University, completing his M.D. in 1856.
 He received the best of Russian education both in basic and clinical sciences.
-He then pursued higher medical education abroad and was mentored and influenced by European scientists that included Johannes Müller, Emil DuBois-Reymond, Hermann von Helmholtz, Carl F. W. Ludwig, Robert W. Bunsen, and Heinrich Magnus.
-Sechenov worked as a professor at the Medical Surgery Academy until 1870.
+He then pursued higher medical education abroad, and was mentored and influenced by a wide variety of prominent European scientists of his day, including Johannes Müller, Emil DuBois-Reymond, Hermann von Helmholtz, Carl F. W. Ludwig, Robert W. Bunsen, and Heinrich Magnus.
+Sechenov worked as a professor at the Medical Surgery Academy in Saint Petersburg until 1870.